basho/basho_docs/source/languages/en/java/cookbooks/fetchingdata.md

 ### A word or two about Riak, CAP Theorem and eventual consistency

-Unless you're already familiar with CAP Theorem and eventual consistency, taking the time to read through at least [[The Riak Fast Track]] would be well worth your while.
+Unless you're already familiar with CAP Theorem and eventual consistency, taking the time to read through at least [[CAP Controls]] would be well worth your while.

 It's ok, we'll wait.